nv-nikkulkarni/rag/docs/nv-ingest-standalone.md

 ## Deployment Steps using Docker

-1. Follow the steps in [Deploy With Docker Compose](quickstart.md#deploy-with-docker-compose) section, but skip the `ingestor-server` deployment.
+1. Follow the steps in the deployment guide for [Self-Hosted Models](deploy-docker-self-hosted.md) or [NVIDIA-Hosted Models](deploy-docker-nvidia-hosted.md), but skip the `ingestor-server` deployment.

 The key difference while deploying from `docker-compose-ingestor-server.yaml` file deploy only `nv-ingest-ms-runtime` and `redis` using following command:
 ```bash